lugino-emeritus/py-ntlib/README.md

 import otherlib.imp as other
 ```

 More details can be found in the source code.
-Feel free to modify the code for your own purposes.
+Feel free to modify it for your own purposes.

 ## imp